Domain Name Registration

 Having your own domain name is the first step toward creating an online presence.
 If you’d like to know whether your preferred domain name is available, or if you’re looking to renew or transfer your domain, CWD is here to help you.

 In the business world, domain names are as common as telephone and fax numbers.
 If your advertisements or business cards do not display a domain name, you run the risk of being passed over by customers that prefer to browse merchandise and services online.
 A good domain name is vital for a business’s branding and awareness, but more importantly aids in protecting copyrights, trademarks and product information.

 Registering a domain is the first step in establishing an online identity for you or your business.
-Having a good domain name allows you to create a customised website and have professional looking email addresses.
+Having a good domain name allows you to create a customised website and have professional-looking email addresses.

-For individuals, Domains allow families, authors, artists etc. the opportunity to register a unique and memorable address which can promote your cause.
-For instance if your name is Tom Smith, you could try and get the Domain name of “tomsmith.co.za”, so anyone looking for you online would easily find you.
+For individuals, Domains allow families, authors, artists etc. the opportunity to register a unique and memorable address that can promote your cause.
+For instance, if your name is Tom Smith, you could try and get the Domain name of “tomsmith.co.za”, so anyone looking for you online would easily find you.
 If you had a family website then a Domain name such as “smithfamily.co.za” would give it a nice touch.

 Start building your online presence today.
 Having your own domain name ensures the integrity of your brand.